Copacabana Fort revolt

-In 1921, Nilo Peçanha launched himself as an opposition candidate, aligning the oligarchies of second importance states against the domination of Brazilian politics by the most powerful states of São Paulo and Minas Gerais.
-Peçanha enlisted the support of dissident military members gathered around Hermes da Fonseca, president of the Military Club.
-In October, false letters attributed to Artur Bernardes with offenses to the military stirred up the election and the military participated actively in the campaign.
-The manipulated electoral system ensured the situationist victory in March 1922.
-The opposition contested the results and over the following months a military conspiracy emerged across the country to remove Epitácio Pessoa and prevent the inauguration of Artur Bernardes.
-It drew great enthusiasm from tenentes (lieutenants), but few senior officers.
-The rebels did not have a project for society, being at first a movement of reparation, but even so they reflected dissatisfaction with the regime.
-In early July, the revolt met with the closure of the Military Club and the brief arrest of Hermes da Fonseca for his public opposition to the government's interference, using the Army, in the election in Pernambuco.
+In 1921, Nilo Peçanha launched himself as an opposition presidential candidate, aligning the oligarchies of second-tier states against the domination of Brazilian politics by the most powerful states of São Paulo and Minas Gerais.
+Peçanha garnered the support of dissident military members gathered around Hermes da Fonseca, president of the Military Club.
+In October, fake letters attributed to Artur Bernardes insulting the military stirred up the election and prompted them to actively participate in the campaign.
+The rigged electoral system ensured Bernardes' victory in March 1922.
+The opposition contested the results and over the following months a military conspiracy emerged across the country to remove Epitácio Pessoa and prevent Bernardes' inauguration.
+The conspiracy drew great enthusiasm from tenentes (lieutenants), but few senior officers.
+The rebels did not have a project for society, with the rebellion being a movement of redress at first, but even so they reflected dissatisfaction with the regime.
+In early July, the revolt was triggered by the closure of the Military Club and the brief arrest of Hermes da Fonseca for his public opposition to the government's interference, using the army, in the election in Pernambuco.

-The conspiracy was poorly organized.
-The loyalists had already managed to surround Fort Copacabana on the night of July 4 and arrest the officers who would revolt the large troops at Vila Militar.
-The following day, Hermes da Fonseca was arrested and the Military School engaged in combat against Vila Militar for a few hours before giving up.
+The conspiracy was poorly organized and on the night of 4 July the loyalists managed to surround Fort Copacabana and arrest the officers who would incite the large number of troops at Vila Militar.
+The following day, Hermes da Fonseca was arrested and the Military School engaged in combat for a few hours against Vila Militar before giving up.
 In Niterói, the revolt did little more than capture the Telephone Company.
-In Mato Grosso, the rebels faced the loyalists on the border with São Paulo until July 13, when they laid down their weapons before starting the fight.
+In Mato Grosso, the rebels confronted the loyalists on the border with São Paulo until 13 July, when they laid down their weapons without initiating combat.
 Only Fort Copacabana remained in revolt, firing at military targets and engaging in an "artillery duel" with the other fortifications in Guanabara Bay, which killed several civilians.
-On the morning of April 6, most of the garrison left the fort, with only 28 remaining.
-It sustained further bombardments by the Brazilian Navy, Naval Aviation and surrounding troops, refusing to surrender.
-The commander left to negotiate and was arrested, leaving the fort to Antônio de Siqueira Campos and three other tenentes.
-In the afternoon, they left for Atlântica Avenue with the remaining soldiers to face the loyalists, being defeated on the beach by much superior forces.
-Out of the tenentes, only Siqueira Campos and Eduardo Gomes survived in the hospital.
+Most of the garrison left the fort on the morning of 6 April, with only 28 remaining.
+It withstood further bombardments by the Brazilian Navy, Naval Aviation and surrounding troops, refusing to surrender.
+The fort's commander left to negotiate and was arrested, leaving command to Antônio de Siqueira Campos and three other lieutenants.
+In the afternoon they left for Atlântica Avenue with the remaining soldiers to face the loyalists, being defeated on the beach by much superior forces.
+Of the lieutenants, only Siqueira Campos and Eduardo Gomes survived in the hospital.